What comes to your mind when you hear the term employee engagement?

 Decentralised Power System

-Employees should be able to approach you or the senior management with their problems & ideas.
+Employees should always feel comfortable when they approach management with ideas & problems.
 Distribution of power should be fair and equal so employees can make their own choices.
 This will lead to the generation of new and creative ideas.

 Freedom of Opinions